Last Updated on February 20, 2021

 You will need to set up your table saw to allow for partial depth cuts.
 I first learned how to do this when making my Modern Wood Planter.

-To allow for through cuts you will need to lower the riving knife on your table saw.
+To allow for partial depth cuts you will need to lower the riving knife on your table saw.
 The riving knife is the piece of metal behind the blade that keeps wood separated while you are sawing.
 You can see me adjusting mine in the picture below.

 It’s pretty simple, but I did have to refer to my table saw manual to figure out how to do it.
 You might have to reference your manual, too.
 Most are online so just google it if you no longer have the manual.